 Our Central Team supports School Improvement, Financial, Operational, Health and Safety and Human Resources services to our schools.
 If your would like to know more about these services please contact us at [email protected]

 Paul James - Chief Executive

-Paul James is a qualified teacher with over 20 years of experience in schools, including in senior leadership roles in a range of secondary education settings, and as a primary school governor and IEB member.
-Until recently he was a Headteacher of a comprehensive school of over 1800 students, which is a National Teaching School.
+Paul James is a qualified teacher with over 25 years of experience in schools, including in senior leadership roles in a range of secondary education settings, and as a primary school governor and IEB member.
+Until 2016 he was Headteacher of a comprehensive school of over 1900 students, which is a National Teaching School.
 He is currently a National Leader of Education alongside being Chief Executive of the River Learning Trust.

 Lisa Hughes - Chief Operating Officer